adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 It's imperative that this chapter is understood and followed because if it isn't, CSS (and Javascript) become far more painful to write.

-## It's not *just* about the right element
+## It's about the classes

 Yes, it's important that you use the right element for the job!
 It goes without saying that you should use a `<table>` for tabular data, an `<a>` for a link and a `<p>` for a paragraph&mdash;however *MaintainableCSS* doesn't concern itself with this particular aspect of semantics.

-## It's about the classes we add

 What *MaintainableCSS* *does* care about is the class names (and IDs) we place in our HTML, in order to provide *additional* meaning.
 Ultimately these are hooks for CSS (and Javascript) to enhance as appropriate.

-## The one rule you must not break
+## The one rule you must abide by

+If you had to take just one thing away from this guide it's this:

-When it comes to naming, **an element must be named based on with it *is*&mdash;not what it *looks* like or how it *behaves*.**
+**You must name an element based on what it *is*&mdash;not what it *looks* like or how it *behaves*.**

-Basically, just ask yourself *what am I looking at?*
+To achieve this, just ask yourself *what am I looking at?* Don't try and describe how it looks or what it behaves like.

 ## How I used to write HTML

-I have pretty much always written semantic HTML but I haven't always followed *MaintainableCSS* guidelines.
+I have pretty much always written semantic HTML but I haven't always followed the *MaintainableCSS* guidelines, and therefore have encountered some of the problems it solves.

-This is how I used to write a module:
+This is how I used to write a module &mdash; here is a basket module:

 	<div class="basket">
 		<div class="heading">